hphelion/documentation/upload-publish-partner-images135.md

 There is also a section on the most [common HTTP errors](#publishGlanceErrors) that might occur when using the Glance client tool.

-**Important:** For more information, see Openstack's documentation on [using the Glance client tool](http://docs.openstack.org/trunk/openstack-image-service/admin/content/using-the-glance-cli-tool.html) and [managing your images using the Glance client](http://docs.openstack.org/user-guide/content/cli_manage_images.html).
+**Important:** For more information, see Openstack's documentation on [managing images using the Glance client](http://docs.openstack.org/user-guide-admin/content/cli_manage_images.html) and the [glance command reference](http://docs.openstack.org/user-guide-admin/content/glanceclient_commands.html).

 ### Listing images ### {#publishGlanceList}